-Katie Price Reveals That Husband, Kieran Was A Sex Addict After Cheating On Her
+Katie Price Reveals That Husband, Kieran, Was A Sex Addict After Cheating On Her

-The Loose Women episode on Monday became explicit after Katie Price reveals to her fellow panelists that her husband, Kieran Hayler was a sex addict for a while.
-The frank confession opened up about the couple’s trials after Kieran betrayed Katie with her two best friends, Jane Pountney and Chrissy Thomas in 2014.
-His sex addiction was so worse that he needed to undergo therapy for his obsession.
+The Loose Women episode on Monday became explicit after Katie Price revealed to her fellow panelists that her husband, Kieran Hayler, was a sex addict for a while.
+The frank confession opened up about the couple’s trials after Kieran betrayed Katie with her two best friends, Jane Pountney and Chrissy Thomas, in 2014.
+His sex addiction was so bad that he needed to undergo therapy for his obsession.

 X-rated conversation in Loose Women